carlosaccp/carlosaccp.github.io/_publications/huber_wasserstein.md

 ---
-title: "Optimal Transport with Huber Loss: Barycentres and Robustness"
+title: "Huber-Wasserstein barycenters for robust distribution-valued data"
 collection: publications
 permalink: /publication/huber-ot-barycentres
 excerpt: 'We develop a robust alternative to Wasserstein barycentres using optimal transport with Huber loss, establishing stability, existence, and robustness properties.'
-date: 10-06-2026
+date: 13-08-2026
-venue: 'In preparation'
+venue: 'ArXiv preprint'
 paperurl: ''
-citation: 'C. A.C.C.
-Perello, A. González-Sanz.
-Optimal Transport with Huber Loss: Barycentres and Robustness, (2026+).
-In preparation.'
+citation: 'C. Cardoso-Perelló, A. González-Sanz.
+Huber-Wasserstein barycenters for robust distribution-valued data , (2026).
+ArXiv preprint .'
 ---

 We introduce a robust framework for distributional data analysis based on optimal transport with Huber loss.
 Wasserstein barycentres provide a natural notion of centrality for probability measures, but they are known to be sensitive to outliers.
 To address this, we study barycentres induced by a Huber optimal transport cost, combining the local quadratic behaviour of the 2-Wasserstein geometry with the linear growth that underlies robust estimation.